Morgan’s 4 TD passes lead No. 11 Gophers past Wildcats 38-22

+“The word of the week was ‘respond,’ ” Fleck said.
+“We needed to, and they responded.
+That was a clear message from the beginning, that we had to start fast.

+“That’s what championship football looks like — come out of the gate and put 21 points on the board like that.”

-Morgan, the Big Ten’s leading passer, came out firing following a week in the concussion protocol after absorbing back-to-back sacks by the Hawkeyes.
-The redshirt sophomore, listed as questionable until Saturday morning, has thrown 26 touchdowns this season to set a school record.
+Morgan, the Big Ten’s leading passer, was sharp following a week in the concussion protocol after absorbing back-to-back sacks by the Hawkeyes.
+The redshirt sophomore, listed as questionable until Saturday morning, has thrown 26 touchdown passes this season to set a school record.

+“We knew we had to come out fast, come out firing,” Morgan said.
+“We always talk about starting fast, accelerating in the middle and finishing strong.”

+Fleck said Morgan was almost his old self, despite an abbreviated week of practice.

 Morgan zipped a 19-yard TD pass to Bateman in the corner of the end zone to end a 10-play, 56-yard drive on Minnesota’s first possession.